acode/FunctionScript/README.md

 key points:

 - No true standards around APIs have ever been built or enforced in a rigorous manner across the industry.
-We've built opinions around SOAP, REST and GraphQL into frameworks and tools instead of language specifications.
+Primarily, opinions around SOAP, REST and GraphQL requests have been built into **frameworks and tools** instead of a **language specification**.

 - Companies like Stripe and Twilio which have built and enforced their own API development paradigms internally have unlocked massive developer audiences in